-According to Ayurveda, there are six types of tastes, namely--sweet, sour, bitter, pungent, spicy and astringent.
-And it is good to include all these tastes in our daily diet, according to our body type.
+According to the Ayurveda, there are six types of tastes; namely--sweet, sour, bitter, pungent, spicy and astringent.
+And, it‘s advisable to include all these tastes, in our daily diet, according to our body type.

 2. Bitter food is anti bacterial, anti viral, anti inflammatory and anti toxic.

 3. Bitter food reduces, itchiness of the skin and cures, cold and cough.

 4. It improves bone health and reduces fat.

 5. Is excellent for digestion, and the hea issues, related to acidity and constipation.

 Therefore, make it a point to include some bitter taste, in your daily diet, for natural cleansing of your whole system.

 “To a hungry person, every bitter food is sweet.
 When the preferable is not available, the available becomes preferable!”